TingPing/tingping.github.io/_posts/2019-10-06-hardening-flatpak-permissions.md

 For this example I'll be using [Pithos](https://pithos.github.io) which is an application I maintain.
 It is an online radio player for Pandora.com.

-These are the Flatpak permissions used when the application from 2 years ago:
+These are the Flatpak permissions used for the application 2 years ago:

 ```json
   "finish-args": [